-At this point, you see a small passage leading to the right
+At this point, you see a small passage

 The tunnel is 5 feet wide and 3 feet high.
 Normal-sized characters must crawl in single file while traveling here.
 Be sure to set a marching order.
 When the party is halfway into the tunnel, whisper the following only to the first character in the marching order: